This gluten-free vegan pizza hack is for when you fancy pizza but don’t have a base handy and you don’t want to spend ages cooking.

 Next, add three tablespoons of tapioca flour and blend.
 Pour into a saucepan and heat.
 Continue to stir the cheese for 5 minutes as it thickens and separates more and more from the edge of the pan.

 You can choose anything you like to go on top of your pizza.
-I’ve had great pizza with soft broccoli stems on top, with sweet potato paste and with red pepper.
-For this pizza I chose roasted red pepper from a jar, just because I fancied it.
+I’ve had great pizza with soft broccoli stems on top, sweet potato paste and red pepper.
+For this pizza, I chose roasted red pepper from a jar, just because I fancied it.